xtianmiller/emergence.js/README.md

 ***

 ## Why Use It?
-This plugin is designed to allow manipulation on elements when they become visible; leaving it up to the developer to add their own CSS/JS animations.
+This plugin is designed to allow manipulation on elements depending on their visibility in the browser.
+It gives the developer the freedom to use their own CSS or JS to determine what happens; whether it's animation or a change in state.
 It leverages HTML5 data-* attributes instead of classes for ease and developer clarity.
 Emergence.js is one of the lightest and most compatible plugins of its kind.

 ***